CV/gate: CV

 CV control of parameters other than pitch usually follows the same pattern of minimum to maximum voltage.
-For example, Moog modular synthesizers use the 0 V - 5 V control voltage for all other parameters.
+For example, Moog modular synthesizers use the 0 V to 5 V control voltage for all other parameters.
 They are represented on the front panel of many synthesizers as knobs, but often a patch bay allows the input or output of the related CV to synchronize multiple modules together.
 The pitch voltage from a keyboard could also be used to control the rate of an LFO, which could be applied to the volume of the oscillator output, creating a tremolo that becomes faster as the pitch rises.
 Modules that can be controlled by CV include VCF, VCA, high and low frequency oscillators, ring modulators, sample and hold circuits and noise injection.